 Other search engines will obviously have different limits to what they display on their SERP, but Google is mainly used as the standard SERP display test.

 There are multiple ways to check the metadata of your online store but for now we will be using Google Webmasters Tools.

-Once you’ve logged in and added your site to Google Webmasters Tools you will be taken to the Search Console Home which looks something like this:
+Once you’ve logged in and added your site to Google Webmasters Tools you will be taken to the Search Console Home.

 You will be displayed the different sites you have added to Google Webmasters Tool and then you simply click which site you want to check the SERP display and metadata.

 Doing this will take you to the Dashboard where you will click on the Search Appearance tab as shown below:

 You’ll be shown a drop-down menu where you will click on HTML improvements which will show important information and data regarding your site’s metadata.